 The Swiss government has decided on the quotas for highly qualified workers from non-European Union (EU)/European Free Trade Agreement (EFTA) countries, as well as for assignees from EU/EFTA countries.

-The quotas for highly qualified, non-EU/EFTA nationals have increased by 500 per category, compared to the previous two years.
-Quotas for assignees from EU/EFTA countries remain at the same level.
+The quotas for non EU/EFTA nationals have increased by 500 per category compared to the previous two years, whereas those for assignees from EU/EFTA countries remain at the same level.

-The quotas are imposed on a national basis rather than per company.
-They also apply to B permits, which are long-term residence permits, valid for up to five years and renewable.
+The quotas are imposed on a national basis for B permits (long-term residence permits) valid for up to five years, and renewable.

 Once the B permit quotas are reached, applicants are issued with L permits instead – valid for up to 12 months and convertible into a B permit after two years.